Blog Hero

 While allergic conjunctivitis is technically a type of pink eye, it is not contagious like its viral and bacterial cousins.
 This is an important distinction.
 Your red, itchy eyes from allergies cannot spread to family or friends.
 Antihistamines may help, but an eye doctor can suggest specific drops for more direct relief.

-With so many conditions that share symptoms, a professional diagnosis helps you find the reason for your discomfort.
-An eye doctor has the tools and knowledge to look closely at your eyes and find the real reason for your discomfort.
+With so many conditions that share symptoms, a comprehensive evaluation by your eye doctor can help determine the root cause of your discomfort.
+Our optometrists at Bella Vision have the expertise and knowledge to diagnose these complex conditions and find the real reason for your discomfort.
 This is especially important for contact lens wearers, who may have a higher chance of developing a corneal ulcer.

 What To Do For Your Red & Irritated Eyes